Regular propagators of bilinear quantum systems: Higher order norm estimates for mildly coupled systems

-The following proposition gives an equivalent defintion which may be easier to check in practice. \begin{proposition} Let $k$ be a non negative real.
-A couple of skew-adjoint operators $(A,B)$ { with $A$ invertible} is $k$-\FEPS\, if and only if for some $\omega>0$,
+The following proposition gives an equivalent definition which may be easier to check in practice. \begin{proposition} Let $k$ be a nonnegative real.
+A pair of skew-adjoint operators $(A,B)$ with $A$ invertible is $k$-mildly coupled, if and only if for some $\omega>0$,